EVERY PICTURE TELLS A STORY

 Fireman Biff Manvell & Driver Ted Phillps

-Unknown Horsham Loco-man seen at Petworth in c1957.
-Any idea who he is??.
+Ginger Harris?
+Horsham Loco-man seen at Petworth in c1957.

 Cyril Bullbeck Horsham Loco Foreman